Code-4-Community/jumpstart-frontend/README.md

 # Welcome to C4C Jumpstart-Frontend!

 This repository is for the fronted component of the Jumpstart program.
+The code housed in here will be what is rendered to the user.

+Below are a few things you should know before you get started.

+## Make Sure npm Is Installed

-Make sure you have npm installed before running the application as it is needed to assist in running the application.
+Make sure you have `npm` installed before running the application as it is needed to assist in running the application. `npm` stands for Node Package Manager which is a command-line utility for interacting with said repository that aids in package installation, version management, and dependency management.

-> If you need to install npm, that can be found [here](https://nodejs.org/en/)
+> If you need to install `npm`, that can be found [here](https://nodejs.org/en/)

 After cloning the repository, make sure to run `npm install` in order to install npm into the project.

+## Development Environments

+A **Development Environment** is where you can edit your files in a clean and readable manner, basically where you do your coding.
+We recommend using [Visual Studio Code (VSCode)](https://code.visualstudio.com/Download) or [IntelliJ](https://www.jetbrains.com/idea/download/).
+Although, there are many more development environments out there that you can explore, but we recommend these as they are intuitive and resourceful.

+> VSCode has a lot of neat extensions to help your in developing.
+Learn more about them [here](https://code.visualstudio.com/docs/introvideos/extend)

 ## Available Scripts

-In the project directory, you can run:
+In the project directory (in terminal/git bash), you can run: